May 1 2010

 Beyond the Medium.
 Toward the Goals.

-The emergence of so-called Web 2.0 applications is significant – the clarity, convenience and simplicity with which we can publish and curate content online today would have been unthinkable back in the 1990s, and professional web developers have been striving for years to raise the quality of the medium.
+The emergence of so-called Web 2.0 applications is significant—the clarity, convenience and simplicity with which we can publish and curate content online today would have been unthinkable back in the 1990s.
+Professional web developers have been striving for years to raise the quality of the medium to where it is today.

 The values of the early internet culture were imbued with the idea that to get online and publish content, you had to set up your own personal website.
-This of course, is still viable and accessible, but now has less influence, less bearing.
+This is still viable and accessible, but now has less influence, less bearing on what gets published.
 Increasingly, there is a path of least resistance.
-Everyone—and increasingly everything— is live on the internet, and we share and spawn our experience in little silos of contacts locked up in the high-scalability data megalopolis.
-Managing ones identity is too much work, and we need to outsource it.
+We share our ideas and broadcast our experiences through little silos of contacts locked up in the high-scalability data megalopolis.
+Managing ones identity—becoming a publisher—is too much work for most and we need to outsource it.

 “We have the technology.
 We can hyperconnect in so many ways, through so many media, across the entire range of sensory modalities, it is as if the material world, which we have fashioned into our own image, wants nothing more than to boost our capacity for relationship.